darkhit18/TASK-2-NOVANECTAR/README.md

-This is a Task-2 NOVANECTAR via Help Of Figma to Make Them..
+This is a Task-2 NOVANECTAR Via Help Of Figma to Make Them..